Relocation Guide

 Estoril

 Adjacent to Cascais, Estoril shares similar advantages but retains a more residential atmosphere.
-Known for its promenade and casino, it suits retirees or residents seeking a calm setting with quick access to the coast and Lisbon.
+Known for its promenade and casino, it may suit retirees or residents seeking a calmer setting with quick access to the coast and Lisbon.

 Sintra

 Set in wooded hills northwest of Lisbon, Sintra is a UNESCO World Heritage site recognised for its palaces and natural landscape.
-It suits residents who want proximity to the capital while enjoying a quieter, greener environment.
+It can suit residents who want proximity to the capital while enjoying a quieter, greener environment.
 Properties range from traditional estates to contemporary homes.

 Historic National Palace of Sintra with its iconic twin chimneys